Man using a computer working out how to avoid superannuation scams

 What to expect from us

-We’re here to help if you believe you may be a victim of superannuation fraud or identity theft.
-Call us straight away to tell us how you’ve been impacted and secure your account.
+We’re here to help if you believe you may be a victim of superannuation fraud or identity theft, or you just want to check in because something ‘doesn’t feel right’.
+Call us straight away on 1800 692 877 to tell us how you’ve been impacted and secure your account.

 To help you determine if a call or email from us is legitimate, this is what you can expect: